thomvolker/Website_Thom/content/authors/thomvolker/_index.md

 ---
 authors:
 - thomvolker
-bio: I am particularly interest in the accumulation of scientific evidence and missing data, that is, making correct inferences from multiple studies with missing data.
+bio: I enrolled in the Master's programmes *Methodology and Statistics of the Behavioural, Biomedical and Social Sciences* and *Sociology and Social Research*, writing my thesis about Bayesian evidence synthesis.
 education:
   courses:
   - course: MSc in Methods and Statistics for the Behavioural, Biomedical and Social Sciences